 For most people with mild CKD (stages 1-3) treatment will consist of adopting a healthy lifestyle and taking some medications to control their blood pressure and prevent their kidneys from getting worse.

 If your CKD progresses to stage 4-5 you will need to start thinking about the treatment options available for kidney failure.

 Read our guide to living with early stage chronic kidney disease (PDF 4Mb)

 Choosing the treatment option that's right for you

 At home, you will need enough space to store the dialysis machine and your supplies.

 Many hospitals offer home haemodialysis.
 This gives you more flexibility about when you dialyse - and more independence.
-You can choose when during the day you want to dialyse, or possibly dialyse overnight.
+You can choose the times that you wish to dialyse during the day, or possibly dialyse overnight.
 You will be trained how to do home haemodialysis by your healthcare team.
-This can take up to three months.
+This can take between six to 12 weeks.

 How will I know if my home is suitable?